 Types of Influencers in Nigeria

-There are different kinds of influencers in Nigeria.
+Just like it is elsewhere, there are different kinds of influencers in Nigeria.
 These influencers can be classified based on their reach, followers, target audience and content engagement.

 A lot of writers will classify them into 5, 7, 10, 11 kinds of influencers and so on but in this post, I’m going to focus on the 7 major kinds of influencers;